Desolation Canyon – Death Valley National Park

 1.0 Dryfall (285ft.).
 An 8ft. dryfall blocks the way higher into the canyon.
 Scramble up carefully.
 (36.388281°, -116.825415°)

 1.1 Dryfall (329ft.).
 Scramble up a 6ft. dryfall to continue upcanyon.
-The route from here is very colorful.
 (36.387788°, -116.824394°)

 1.5 Side Canyon (496ft.).
 Go right, not left up the side canyon.
 (36.384590°, -116.820866°)

 1.6 Side Canyon (564ft.).
-Go right, not left up the main canyon – taking the left fork would bring you to a 30ft. dryfall after 600 ft.
+Go right, not left up the main canyon – taking the left fork would bring you to a 30ft. dryfall after 600ft.
 (A bypass may be located a few feet back down the canyon on the south side.)
 The official Desolation Canyon route scrambles up a sandy path to a viewpoint on a promontory about 600ft. above the valley.
 (36.383547°, -116.819134°)

 1.8 Promontory/Viewpoint (723ft.).
 Enjoy views down on Artist Drive as well as out across Badwater Flats to Telescope Peak.
-(36.382540°, -116.817655°)
+To the north are yellow mountains (northeast) and Furnace Creek (northwest).
+The route continues, but this is the official end of the hike.
+(36.382447°, -116.817558°)

 History & More